 - The emergence of innovative local businesses and new products

 - Analytics that provide Council with real time and accurate data to inform planning decisions

 In establishing a free Wi-Fi network, Council has developed a policy to govern the use of the Wi-Fi system.
-Council is currently seeking feedback on the draft Public Wi-Fi Acceptable Use Policy.
-To review the policy and have your say please visit Your Say Bathurst.
+Council has adopted the Public Wi-Fi Acceptable Use Policy.
+The policy can be read here.